-2014 issue of Voices of Darfur, which. like other issues of Voices, contains news, features and interviews not only about unique aspects of life in Darfur but also about UNAMID's ongoing efforts to facilitate lasting peace in the region.
+I'm pleased to introduce the December issue of Voices of Darfur, which, like other issues of Voices, contains news, features and interviews not only about unique aspects of life in Darfur but also about UNAMID's ongoing efforts to facilitate lasting peace in the region.

-This issue includes two interviews, first an exclusive with UNAMID's Force Commander.
+This issue includes two interviews.
+The first one is conducted by Paul Omalla with UNAMID's Force Commander.
 In the interview, Lt.
 General Paul Mella provides insight into his strategic perspective on the challenges faced by the Mission's military component as well as an inside look at the successes military peacekeepers have achieved in protecting civilians.
 Ms. Ala Mayyahi conducted the second interview, our cover feature, with Salwa Mukhtar Saleh.
 In the interview, Dr. Saleh talks with Voices about her design sensibility, her views on the challenges faced by women and youth in Darfur as well as the role played by local intellectuals in the ongoing peace process.

 In "Displaced Children in Camps Remain Hopeful," Ms. Sharon Lukunka describes how many years of conflict in Darfur have resulted in the proliferation of camps for internally displaced persons and an education system that lacks basic services.
-Ms. Lukunka explores how the Mission, through its civilian, military and police peacekeepers, works consistently with displaced populations in the region, to identify and address

-T'm pleased to introduce the December issues concerning children, their education and violations committed against them.
+Ms. Lukunka explores how the Mission, through its civilian, military and police peacekeepers, works consistently with displaced populations in the region, to identify and address issues concerning children, their education and violations committed against them.